PistonDevelopers/freetype-rs/README.md

 ## Examples

 To build examples, use `cargo test`.
-They are all built in `./target/examples/*`.
+They are all built in `./target/debug/examples/*`.

-For example:
+To run examples, use `cargo run --example name`, for example:
 ```
-# build
-cargo test

-# run
-./target/examples/font_with_piston
+cargo run --example single_glyph examples/assets/FiraSans-Regular.ttf A
 ```

 [How to contribute](https://github.com/PistonDevelopers/piston/blob/master/CONTRIBUTING.md)